 Automation safety over a non-safe industrial network

-By Gabriel Khon Phoenix Contact
+February 25, 2016 by Gabriel Khon Phoenix Contact

 Feb.
 25, 2016 – Machine and plant engineers must observe functional safety standards, such as ANSI B11.19, EN ISO 13849 and IEC 61508, when they are constructing their equipment.
 Safety in today’s market has come a long way from the simple, single-function safety relays of the past.
 Now engineers are left to question what is best for the efficient implementation of the prevailing safety requirements in their process: programmable, network-enabled safety controllers or spatially limited, configurable safety relays?